rahulkumarsingh73690/docs-3/docs/templates-blazor.md

 }
 ```

-Since the model class `MyDtoWithFileUpload` stores the `UploadLocation` path of the file in the `FilePath` property, the `CreateMyDtoWithFileUpload` request DTO applies the `UploadTo("fs")` attribute to a matching property.
+Since the model class `MyDtoWithFileUpload` stores the `UploadLocation` path of the file in the `FilePath` property, the `CreateMyDtoWithFileUpload` Request DTO applies the `UploadTo("fs")` attribute to a matching property.

 To use the Blazor `FileUpload` client control then send the file and associated data with a `CreateMyDtoWithFileUpload` request instance.